aryang98/azure-validation-service/sample_input_output.md

 **Notes**:
 - **All original data preserved** - no data is removed or modified
 - Invalid cells highlighted in **yellow background**
-- ErrorDetails column added with specific error messages
+- ErrorDetails column added with specific error messages (comma-separated for multiple errors)
 - File uploaded to blob storage
 - Download URL provided